MelihcanSrky/TodoApp/README.md

 * ----

 ### Completed Things!
-This App Works on dev branch for now.
-(0.2.0 release is main)
+This App Works on main branch.
+Version 1.0.0

+Standard to do app.
+TR / EN localize language.
+Change between dark and light themes in app.
+Default is system theme.
+Create categories for tasks.
+(If you log in from another device, the lists stored on that device are not accessible.)

 * TodoApp - Android Kotlin project (process in kotlin branch)
 * * Login / Register Pages are done.